PDrifting/CBookDraft/book.markdown

 Address of     *fp = 0x7ffd0424aed0
 ```

 As mentioned, everything pretty much has an address, right down to the compiled byte code encoded internally to the executable.
 Function main() is no different.
 There are cases where this will prove to be very useful.
 Like all pointers \*fp points to something and has its own address.
 Pointers can point to other pointers.
-Unlike other pointers though, a function pointer is able to call/invoke the function its pointing too.
+Unlike other pointers though, a function pointer is able to call/invoke the function it is pointing too.
 This will be covered later when we go over functions.
 It's important that we finish going over pointers.

+Example 2:

+This is a basic program with output showing how to declare variables, structures, unions, an introduction to pointers, getting the address of things, and declaring function main.

-Basic program with output, showing how we can use pointers to map different data types, output showing that when we update the pointer the thing we point to also updates, and a method for determining what Endianness your current hardware is using, and layout for function main. (edited)
+Basic program with output, showing how we can use pointers to map different data types, output showing that when we update the pointer the thing we point to also updates, and a method for determining what Endianness your current hardware is using, and layout for function main.

 ```
 #include <stdio.h>